marluxiaboss/text_llm_detector/README.md

 - `fake_true_datasets`: folder containing all the generated datasets  (need to run the scripts to have them)
 - `fake_true_datasets/modifed_dataset` folder containing the adversarial version of the dataset above (need to run the scripts to have them)

+We provide a link to a google drive to see an example of how it could look like after running the scripts: [data link](https://drive.google.com/drive/folders/18x33deOTvugtZB9z9OEYey4A0y40Q68b?usp=drive_link)

 ## Reproducing the experiments and the plots